jacksund/simmate/docs/full_guides/overview.md

 ### python modules

 `simmate` is the base module and contains all of the code that our package runs on.
-Within each subfolder (aka each python “module”), you’ll find more details on what it contains.
+Within each subfolder (i.e., each python “module”), you’ll find more details on its contents.

-But as a brief summary...
+These modules are:

-- `calculators` = third-party programs that run analyses for us (e.g. VASP which runs DFT calculations)
+- `calculators` = third-party programs that run analyses (e.g., VASP, which runs DFT calculations)
-- `command_line` = makes some common functions available as commands in the terminal
+- `command_line` = common functions that are available as commands in the terminal
-- `configuration` = the defualt Simmate settings and how to update them
+- `configuration` = default Simmate settings and methods to change them
-- `database` = defines how all Simmate data is organized into tables and let’s you access it
+- `database` = defines the structure of data tables and the methods to access the tables
-- `file_converters` = reformat to/from file types (e.g. POSCAR –> CIF)
+- `file_converters` = methods to convert between filetypes (e.g., POSCAR to CIF)
-- `toolkit` = the fundamental functions and classes for Simmate (e.g. the `Structure` class)
+- `toolkit` = core methods and classes for Simmate (e.g. the `Structure` class)
-- `utilities` = contains simple functions that are used throughout the other modules
+- `utilities` = simple functions that are used throughout other modules
-- `visualization` = visualizing structures, 3D data, and simple plots
+- `visualization` = methods to visualize structures and data
 - `website` = runs the simmate.org website
-- `workflow_engine` = tools and utilities that help submit calculations as well as handle errors
+- `workflow_engine` = tools that run calculations and handle errors
-- `workflows` = common analyses used in materials chemistry
+- `workflows` = tools that define each calculation type (e.g., a structure optimization)

 There is also one extra file…

-- `conftest` = this is for running Simmate tests and only for contributing devs
+- `conftest` = this runs Simmate tests and is only for contributing devs

 ------------------------------------------------------------